Thoughtless-Eels/Bangazon-API/README.md

 ```
 **DELETE**
 >Note: A training program should only be able to be deleted if the start date is in the future.
 If the training program has already begun, an error should be thrown if the delete method is attempted.
-You can delete a single training program by running a Get call to (http://localhost:5000/api/TrainingProgram/{TrainingProgramId})
+You can delete a single training program by running a Delete call to (http://localhost:5000/api/TrainingProgram/{TrainingProgramId})

 ## Employees